 This nutritional powerhouse offers many health benefits, which are due to the high concentration of the antioxidant vitamins A, C and K, as well as sulphur-containing phytonutrients.
 Carotenoids and flavonoids are the specific types of antioxidants associated with many of the anti-cancer health benefits.

 Kale is also rich in the eye-health promoting lutein and zeaxanthin compounds.
-Beyond antioxidants, the fiber content of cruciferous kale binds bile acids and helps lower blood cholesterol levels and reduces the risk of heart disease, especially when kale is cooked instead of raw.
+Beyond antioxidants, the fiber content of cruciferous kale binds bile acids and helps lower blood cholesterol levels and reduces the risk of heart disease, especially when you cook it instead of eating it raw.

-TIP: Kale is a great substitute for lettuce on sandwiches and can be added to your salad.
-Look for kale with firm, deeply colored leaves and moist, firm stems.
+TIP: Kale is a great substitute for lettuce on sandwiches and you can add it to your salad.
+Look for some with firm, deeply colored leaves and moist, firm stems.